starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 ### Some of your joystick axis aren't recognized / don't map
 - Check that the game has not set the deadzone for this axis to 100%

+### Gamepad Issues - PS4, PS5, XBox Controller etc.
+- For partially working gamepads unable to bind any buttons, open the [Wine Game Controllers Settings](#accessing-wine-game-controllers-settings) and, under `Advanced settings`, check `Disable hidraw`.
+- For an invisible cursor in-game when toggling Interaction Mode, enable the software cursor in a [USER.cfg](/Tips-and-Tricks#usercfg) file.

 ### Rudder pedals not recognized
 If your pedals aren't being recognized by Star Citizen but work on Linux, it may be that it has been classified as something else than rudder pedals.
 This often happens because there are no buttons, and various OS functions assume it might be an accelerometer or similar.